Seaford Rise Primary School

 We will work with children, their families, professionals and other key adults to understand the environmental, social and family context of a child or young person's behaviour.
 We will draw on these people to support positive behaviour change.

 - Value student's and their families' perspectives.
 We seek their ideas when developing behaviour supports, such as Behaviour Intervention Plans and One Plans.
 We engage students, families and professionals to understand possible reasons for behaviour.
-We use functional behavioral collection of data to develop Behaviour Intervention Plans that support One Plans.
+We use functional behavioural collection of data to develop Behaviour Intervention Plans that support One Plans.

 - Use case management and Team Around the Child approaches to coordinate, assess, plan, monitor and review behaviour interventions.